Emotional Triggers In Sobriety

 Okay, deep breath.
 I’m sweating.
 My heart is pounding.
 There’s too much anger in me right now.
 This is not a healthy or proportionate response to what just happened.

-The simple act of announcing out loud (or in your head) that you’re having a bad, emotional reaction is powerful enough to take some of the edge off.
+The simple act of announcing out loud (or in your head) that you’re having a bad, emotional reaction is powerful enough to take the edge off.

 Then, you make the choice to deal with it.

 Not drink over it.
 Or feel sorry for yourself for having such a terrible boss.
 And definitely not heading over to Nathan’s desk in accounting because you know he hates her just as much as you do and you’d like to a proper rant fest.

 2. Learn healthy ways to cope with emotional triggers.